Shameem-Akbar/Food-Fiesta-Client/README.md

-# Food Fiesta - An American Food Restaurant Website
+# Food Fiesta - An American Restaurant Website

 This is a website designed to help users to find america's best foods and order online.
 Here are some of the features and benefits of our website:
 * Our website allows users to choose food from american's best chefs.